longbowou/Rwanda/readme.md

 # Rwanda App

 Rwanda is an innovative digital platform serving as a marketplace for both sellers and buyers, offering a seamless experience for trading digital products.
-The name **Rwanda** is a code name inspired by the vibrant spirit of Rwanda in Africa, this project aims to foster economic growth and empowerment by facilitating transactions in the digital realm.
+The name **Rwanda** is a code name inspired by the country **[Rwanda](https://en.wikipedia.org/wiki/Rwanda)** in Africa, this project aims to foster economic growth and empowerment by facilitating transactions in the digital realm.
 Sellers can showcase their digital creations, while buyers can explore a diverse range of products, creating a dynamic marketplace that celebrates creativity and entrepreneurship.
 With Rwanda, the digital landscape becomes more accessible, connecting individuals and businesses worldwide in a thriving ecosystem of trade and